Gaetz/VulkanDemo/examples/shadowmapping/shadow-mapping-lesson.md

     // Shadow map dimension
     const uint32_t shadowMapize{ 2048 };

-    // Setup the offscreen framebuffer for rendering the scene from light's point-of-view to
+    // Setup the offscreen framebuffer for rendering the scene from light's point-of-view
-    // The depth attachment of this framebuffer will then be used to sample from in the fragment shader of the shadowing pass void prepareOffscreenFramebuffer()
+    // The depth attachment of this framebuffer will be used as the shadow map void prepareOffscreenFramebuffer()
     {
         offscreenPass.width = shadowMapize;
         offscreenPass.height = shadowMapize;

+        // Create a depth-only image for the shadow map
         // For shadow mapping we only need a depth attachment VkImageCreateInfo image = vks::initializers::imageCreateInfo();
         image.imageType = VK_IMAGE_TYPE_2D;